-Overview of how the domestic road race teams are shaping up for 2020.
+Overview of how the men’s domestic road race teams are shaping up for 2020.
 For a similar overview of women’s domestic teams, visit Neutral Service.

 With both the Madison Genesis and Team Wiggins Le Col teams closing at the end of 2019, there are fewer British Continental teams in 2020.
 Which teams are continuing at the Continental level next year?
 Here’s what we know so far…

 The most successful domestic team of 2019 will be back again with a new title sponsor, Soreen.
 In 2020 they will be boosted by five impressive new signings: experienced Belgian (and three-time Druivenkoers – Overijse winner) Jerôme Baugnies, former Team Sky rider Alex Peters, 2019 South Coast Classic winner Jacob Scott, sprinter Brenton Jones (a revelation for JLT Condor when he rode for them) and 2018 U23 national road race champion Robert Scott.
 Mark Christian and Thomas Mein have also joined the team as late recruits, joining the team at the beginning of March.

 There are several departures, including two-time UCI race winner in 2019, Alex Richardson, and one of our U23 riders to watch, Jacob Vaughan.
 But they also retain key riders, including their talisman of 2019, Rory Townsend, Lincoln Grand Prix winner Tom Stewart and crit king Matt Bostock.

 In: Jerôme Baugnies (Wanty – Groupe Gobert), Mark Christian (Team Wiggins Le Col), Brenton Jones (Delko-Marseille Provence), Alex Peters (Independent), Jacob Scott (SwiftCarbon Pro Cycling), Robert Scott (Team Wiggins Le Col)

 Extended: Matt Bostock, Ryan Christensen, Alex Colman, Jacob Hennessy, Callum MacLeod, Alex Paton, Dan Pearson, Max Stedman, Tom Stewart, Charlie Tanfield, Andrew Tennant, Rory Townsend, Oliver Wood